Medical Malpractice Litigation In California:

-*Undiagnosed brain cancer where the elderly patient also fell off the gurney while unattended.
+*Undiagnosed brain cancer which showed up on a CT scan never read by the treating doctor, where the elderly patient also fell off the gurney while unattended.

-*Failure to diagnose the middle-aged patient who came to the emergency room complaining of shortness of breath and shooting pains in his arm, with a family history of heart disease, was released with a diagnosis of anxiety, suffered a heart attack at home, and ultimately required a heart transplant.
+*Failure to diagnose the middle-aged patient who came to the emergency room complaining of shortness of breath and shooting pains in his arm, with a family history of heart disease, and who was released from the hospital with a diagnosis of anxiety.
+Shortly thereafter, the patient suffered a heart attack at home, and ultimately required a heart transplant.

 *Kidney failure where the laboratory test showing the patient's diseased condition was never read by the treating physician.

 *Transplant of cancerous kidney into young (30s) patient without determining or disclosing the true condition of the kidney.

 *Failure to diagnose breast cancer where the mammogram and other diagnostic testing were misread and the family history was ignored.

 *Plastic surgery cases, including one in which a patient's cheek implants were inserted upside down and in the wrong place.

 *Improper injection of medication subcutaneously into the client's thigh, rather than intramuscularly, resulting in skin necrosis and scarring.

 *A caustic acid administered by a physician's assistant into the patient's ear canal during an ear tube replacement procedure causing chemical burns to her external auditory canal and perforation of her ear drum.

 *The wrong medication, Clonidine instead of Colcacine, given to the patient following knee surgery at the hospital, causing the patient to suffer a stroke.